Recognising and supporting colleagues with dyslexia

 While there may be a tendency to think of dyslexia as presenting a challenge, there are frequently aspects of the condition that can be of real value to a business.

-Dyslexia is also characterised by combinations of strengths such as; problem-solving and the ability to recognise patterns that others may miss, plus the ability to think ‘outside the box’4.
-People with dyslexia can also demonstrate high levels of empathy.5
+Dyslexia can also be characterised by combinations of strengths such as creativity, problem-solving, the ability to recognise patterns in information and the ability to think ‘outside the box’.
+People with dyslexia can also demonstrate high levels of empathy and warmth.

 A key element of any organisation’s dyslexia policy is suitable training and support for managers.
 It is only when senior staff are aware of the issues around dyslexia that they can start to identify it, understand their responsibilities, seek input from HR or other departments and move on to assessment and practical support.